Share on facebook

 4. For heaping servings of Italian: Il Farniente

 Paris is loaded with Italian restaurants.
 The main ones everyone knows are from the Big Mamma group, but it’s the little hole-in-the-wall spots where you’ll find the quiet, intimate atmosphere with personal service, and no wait time to get in.
-Il Farniente is just larger than a crêperie, with front windows that open to the street in summer.
+The two Il Farniente locations are charming and much-loved, with front windows that open to the street in summer.
 The portions are generous, the prices are fair, and the food is authentic Italian.
-It’s the kind of underrated, romantic Italian restaurant you’ll go back to again and again. — 250 rue du Faubourg Saint Antoine75012
+This is the kind of underrated, romantic Italian restaurant you’ll go back to again and again. — 1 Rue Paul Fort, 75014; 59 Rue Jean de la Fontaine, 75016

 5. For a classic brasserie experience: Bofinger